 The women stood in a line and sang while the men, with their spears and instruments, danced among us.
 After a short time we were asked to come into the village, where the dancing continued.
 The men gathered into a semi-circle, and then one or two at a time they moved to the center of the circle to jump.
 After a few jumps they would stomp their feet and then give way for the next man to move to the center.

-It was amazing to be there and witness their dancing in person.
+It was incredible to be visiting a Maasai village in Tanzania and to witness their dancing in person.
 It was obvious that they take great pride in their dancing and that it plays a big part in their traditions.
 We would come to learn more about the meaning behind some of their dances when we got to talk to the Maasai during our visit.

 They asked us to join in the dancing and we took our turns jumping.
 I think I got a whole two or three inches off the ground when I jumped, to the delight and amusement of our hosts.
 It was fun to partake in the dancing and learn about their culture none-the-less, and we were all very grateful for the experience.

 Their Way of Life